joegreen88/mysql-version-control/README.md

 #### `--versions-path`
 Use this option, or `-p` for short, to provide a custom path to your versions.
 This allows you to override the default versions path which is `<project_root>/db/versions`.
+If the path provided is not an absolute path then it is assumed to be relative to the project root.

 #### `--install-provisional-version`
 Use this flag to install a provisional version.
 This allows you to test out your database version, which may currently